 Once the Pre-proposal submission window has opened, VCBB will impose a quiet period lasting until VCBB Board has approved the BEAD project awards.
 During this quiet period, between Prospective Subrecipients communications and between Prospective Subrecipients and the public regarding the specific nature of a Prospective Subrecipient's participation are prohibited.
 During the quiet period time, VCBB may continue some types of communications with Prospective Subrecipients.
 Specifically, VCBB acknowledges that some Prospective Subrecipients may have business arrangements outside of the BEAD context and may need to communicate as part of those arrangements.
 As noted above, the restriction imposed here is prohibition on communications between VCBB and Prospective Subrecipients and between Prospective Subrecipients on the specific nature of a Prospective Subrecipient's BEAD application.
-Communications related to business matters that are outside the scope of the BEAD proposal are permitted.
+VCBB will not communicate with Prospective Subrecipients on any specific BEAD application issues - including and necessary application curing - until the Full Proposal window closes but will continue to be available to answer process guestions throughout the guiet period.
+When negotiations begin, VCBB will communicate directly and confidentially with Prospective Subrecipients.
+Communications related to business matters that are outside the scope of the BEAD proposal are permitted throughout the guiet period.
 Further, where two or more entities are planning to submit a proposal as a consortium, communication among those entities is essential to preparing a proposal and therefore is permitted, provided those entities have signed a MOU per the above requirements for consortium formation.
-A Prospective Subrecipient that communicates details regarding its proposal in violation of the quiet period will be disqualified from participating in the BEAD Program.
+A Prospective Subrecipient that communicates details regarding its proposal in violation of the quiet period will be disgualified from participating in the BEAD Program.